marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 We can have `pidstat` also monitor a given program using the `-e` option as shown above. `-e` allows us to:

 ```
-Execute program with given arguments args and monitor it with pidstat.  pidstat stops when program terminates.
+Execute program with given arguments and monitor it with pidstat.  pidstat stops when the program terminates.
 ```

 Examples: